top of page

 Face The Music: The making of the album

 In 1993 after two years out of the public eye, New Kids On The Block went back into the studio and started working on their fourth studio album.
-Jonathan Knight and his brother Jordan, Donnie Wahlberg, Danny Wood, and Joe McIntyre all had strong ideas about the direction in which they wanted the group to be heading.
+Jonathan Knight and his brother Jordan; Donnie Wahlberg; Danny Wood, and Joe McIntyre all had strong ideas about the direction in which they wanted the group to be heading.
 The New Kids wanted a harder, slicker image, and wanted to appeal to a more mature crowd.
-They abbreviated their name to NKOTB which Donnie explained in an interview on Capital Radio in London with Clive Warren in January of 1994 while the New Kids were promoting Face The Music:
+They abbreviated their name to NKOTB.
+In an interview with the fabulous Clive Warren in 1994 on London's Capital Radio in order to promote Face the Music, Donnie Wahlberg - often considered the group's unofficial leader - explained the reason for the new abbreviated name:

 "It was the only way we could hold on to what we had and go somewhere new.
 We're not kids anymore necessarily, we're not new anymore by any means..."

-Keen to put out a more mature sound and influenced by nineties new jack swing which was becoming increasingly popular, the New Kids really pushed for creative control and input and were determined that on this album, fans were going to get the real sound of the New Kids.
+Keen to put out a more mature sound and influenced by popular Nineties' new jack swing, the New Kids really pushed for creative control and input and were determined that on this album, fans were going to get the real sound of the New Kids.
 However the group's founder and producer Maurice Starr, who was instrumental in their success the first time round, felt that they should stick to the same tried-and-tested formula that made them household names.
 Rejecting most of the material that NKOTB wanted to record, Starr insisted they use his own compositions which didn't go down too well with the boys and in a move that shocked fans, they decided to part ways with the producer who helped put them, well, on the block.
 As Danny Wood explained in the same interview:

 "Maurice Starr was an older man who was into an old style of music... we'd go into the studio, put down a couple of tracks and then get into the car and put on some KRS-1 or Public Enemy..."